mrpedrobraga/star-engine-core/README.md

 )
 ```

-This is very convenient... but, oh, yikes, this looks terrible.
+This is very conveniently abstracted... but, oh, yikes, this looks terrible.
 What a mouthful to write.
-I had to write this passage for this very readme and it took me, what, 5 minutes?
+I had to write this passage for this very README and it took me, what, 5 minutes?

 ### Level 4